-4.1.2.2 Processing Equipment
+3.1.1 Processing Equipment

-Equipment that will be used to homogenize samples includes pre-cleaned glass or stainless-steel homogenization containers, an automatic grinder (a high speed blender or homogenizer is sufficient), aliquot containers (pre-cleaned glass jar with Teflon-lined lid), a freezer capable of storing all samples at less than -20°C.
+Processing procedures in the laboratory will follow the general guidance in USEPA (2000).
+Equipment that will be used to homogenize fillets includes pre-cleaned glass or stainless-steel homogenization containers, an automatic grinder (a high-speed blender or homogenizer is sufficient), aliquot containers (pre-cleaned glass jar with Teflon-lined lid) and a freezer capable of storing all samples at less than -20°C.